-If migrants in the nineteenth and early twentieth centuries remembered migration primarily as physical journeys that were marked by the smell of the ship, the sound of the train, and the heat in the desert, their twenty-first century counterparts may experience migration as dealing with various windows: the window for visa application, the window at the immigration checkpoint, and the windows on the computer screen for booking appointments, submitting information, and applying for verifications of documents.
+Suppose migrants in the nineteenth and early twentieth centuries remembered migration primarily as physical journeys marked by the ship's smell, the train's sound, and the heat in the desert.
+In that case, their twenty-first-century counterparts may experience migration as dealing with various windows: the window for visa application, the window at the immigration checkpoint, and the windows on the computer screen for booking appointments, submitting information, and applying for verifications of documents.

-Migration is no longer pursued or regulated “on the road done so “through the window”.
-As Adam McKeown (2008) has established clearly, while migratory journeys were the main target of the US regulation of immigration in the nineteenth century, by the turn of the twentieth century the policy focus had decidedly shifted to the migrant’s identity as proved by documents at checkpoints (the window).
+Migration is no longer pursued or regulated “on the road, done so “through the window”.
+As Adam McKeown (2008) has established, while migratory journeys were the main target of the US regulation of immigration in the nineteenth century, by the turn of the twentieth century, the policy focus had decidedly shifted to the migrant’s identity, as proved by documents at checkpoints (the window).

-In contrast to Georg Simmel’s meditation which took bridge and door as central symbols of social divide and connectedness (1997), Catherine Liu (2011: 203) suggests that in the contemporary era “disembodied and virtual freedom and trespass have made the window a critical feature in thinking about differentiation and separation.”
-The physical movement of a body across a borderline may have become a rather insignificant moment in international migration, whereas what happens at the windows can be far more consequential.1
+In contrast to Georg Simmel’s meditation, which took bridge and door as central symbols of social divide and connectedness (1997), Catherine Liu (2011: 203) suggests that in the contemporary era, “disembodied and virtual freedom and trespass have made the window a critical feature in thinking about differentiation and separation.”
+The physical movement of a body across a borderline may have become a relatively insignificant moment in international migration, whereas what happens at the windows can be far more consequential.1

 Central to such “through the window” management is the idea of multi-two-dimensionality.
-This form of migration management is two-dimensional in the sense that the interaction between regulators and regulated is confined to clearly defined interfaces, based on information prepared and presented in designated manners, especially in flat forms and tables.
+This form of migration management is two-dimensional in that the interaction between regulators and regulators is confined to clearly defined interfaces based on information prepared and presented in designated manners, especially in flat forms and tables.
 The interaction aims to reach an unambiguous conclusion: approve or reject, yes or no. It allows for no contingency or grey zone.
-Would-be migrants need to “flatten” themselves into a particular shape or shade in order to pass scrutiny.
+Would-be migrants must “flatten” themselves into a particular shape or shade to pass scrutiny.

 Two-dimensionality creates a sense of transparency and predictability.
 Kafkaesque gates, which condemn people to endless waiting in the dark and block communication and mobility (2011 ), are no longer acceptable in the liberal world.
 In contrast, windows allow for partial freedom and negotiation space.
-Windows do not aim to block mobility, but seek to screen, differentiate and channel mobility.
-In this sense the window may be a more accurate metaphor than the gate for contemporary international borders.
-Unlike a gate that is either open or shut, the border is both open and closed.
+Windows does not aim to block mobility but seeks to screen, differentiate and channel mobility.
+In this sense, the window may be a more accurate metaphor than the gate for contemporary international borders.
+Unlike an open or shut gate, the border is open and closed.

 Two-dimensionalisation is not a new phenomenon.
 It is an integral part of modernity.
 Bureaucratic forms, legal files and statistical tabulations are all about flattening.
-Flattening makes individuals legible to the state and governable from the center (Scott 1998).
+Flattening makes individuals legible to the state and governable from the centre (Scott 1998).
 But the window is somehow different.
 A window does not flatten the world itself into two-dimensional presentations.
-A window view is not an aerial view, or a representation of cadastral maps, nor does it “collapse the life of each person into a single point, which is connected to other such points by lines” as the lineage trees entail (Ingold 2000: 142).2 The two-dimensionality of the window is a specific means of interaction in the multi-dimensional world.
-Instead of fixing fluid reality, windows are like the buttons that engineers press in order to move intricate machines, or dams that are strategically placed on rivers to regulate the unruly water.
+A window view is not an aerial view or a representation of cadastral maps, nor does it “collapse the life of each person into a single point, which is connected to other such points by lines” as the lineage trees entail (Ingold 2000: 142).2 The two-dimensionality of the window is a specific means of interaction in the multi-dimensional world.
+Instead of fixing fluid reality, windows are like the buttons that engineers press to move intricate machines or dams strategically placed on rivers to regulate the unruly water.

 The window is thus not only about two-dimensionalisation.
-The key is the dialectics between “flattening” and “embedding”, or between the processes of two-dimensionalisation and processes of creating multi-faceted connections.
+The key is the dialectics between “flattening” and “embedding” or between two-dimensionalisation processes and methods of creating multi-faceted connections.
 Things always start being multi-dimensional; it takes highly complex social processes to flatten them.
-Furthermore, in order for the flattened artifacts and relations to work, they must be related to each other and beyond in multi-dimensional ways.
+Furthermore, for the flattened artefacts and relations to work, they must be related to each other and beyond in multi-dimensional ways.

-The window resembles the Foucauldian notion of power—diffusive, invisible, ubiquitous and capillary-like—but it also gives definite shape to power.
-Windows are the strategic sites where authority is tangibly presented and power is directly exercised, experienced and negotiated.
-As such, the window not only presents a particular logic of how mobility is regulated, but also provides us with a methodological window through which power can be examined ethnographically and institutionally at the same time.
+The window resembles the Foucauldian notion of power—diffusive, invisible, ubiquitous and capillary-like—but gives a definite shape to power.
+Windows are the strategic sites where authority is tangibly presented, and power is directly exercised, experienced and negotiated.
+As such, the window presents a particular logic of how mobility is regulated and provides a methodological window through which power can be examined ethnographically and institutionally simultaneously.